STANDARD 6.

 Patient / Client Expected Outcome

-Patients/clients can expect that RTs confirm informed consent has been obtained to the proposed care and that patients/clients have the right to question, refuse, or withdraw from care at any time.
+Patients/clients can expect that RTs confirm that informed consent has been obtained to the proposed care and that patients/clients have the right to question, refuse, or withdraw from care at any time.

 RELATED RESOURCES

 - College of Respiratory Therapists of Ontario.
-(2010).
+(2021).
 A Commitment to Ethical Practice.
-Available at: http://www.crto.on.ca/pdf/Ethics.pdf
+Available at: https://ethics.crto.on.ca.

 - Ontario Government.
 (1992).
 Substitute Decisions Act.
-Available at: https://www.ontario.ca/laws/statute/92s30
+Available at: https://www.ontario.ca/laws/statute/92s30.

 - Ontario Government.
 (1996).
 Health Care Consent Act.
-Available at: https://www.ontario.ca/laws/statute/96h02
+Available at: https://www.ontario.ca/laws/statute/96h02.

 - National Alliance of Respiratory Therapy Regulatory Bodies.
 (2016).
 National Competency Framework for the Profession of Respiratory Therapy.
 Part 1.
 National Standards for Entry-to-Practice.
-Available at: http://www.csrt.com/2016-national-competency-framework/
+Available at: https://nartrb.ca/download/ncf-part-i-entry-to-practice-2016.

 GLOSSARY

-Capable refers to “mentally capable; a person is capable if they are able to understand the information that is relevant to making a decision about the treatment and are able to appreciate the reasonable foreseeable consequences of a decision or lack of decision.”[1]
+Capable refers to “mentally capable; a person is capable if they are able to understand the information that is relevant to making a decision about the treatment and are able to appreciate the reasonably foreseeable consequences of a decision or lack of decision.”[1]

 Informed consent means that the information relating to the treatment must be received and understood by the patient/client.[4]